SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/00.Jdk-4.png)

 When it's finished, close the installer with the **[Close]** button.
-Installation on a Linux environment may be completely different, but most often you need to install a standard package from the central repository `sudo apt install default-jdk`.
+Installation on a Linux environment may be completely different, but most often, you need to install a standard package from the central repository `sudo apt install default-jdk`.

 ## Development environment (IDE)
-As was already noted, we need a development environment (IDE – Integrated Development Environment) in order to program.
-The IDE is actually a program editor, where we write program code and execute it, discover our mistakes, correct them and start the program again.
+As was already noted, we need a development environment (IDE – Integrated Development Environment) to program.
+The IDE is a program editor, where we write program code and execute it, discover our mistakes, correct them and start the program again.
--	Suitable for Java programming are the IntelliJ IDEA, Eclipse and NetBeans environments.
+-	Suitable for Java programming are the IntelliJ IDEA, Eclipse, and NetBeans environments.

 ## Installing IntelliJ IDEA
-Let's start by installing the **integrated environment** **IntelliJ IDEA Community** (version 2019, current as at May 2019).
+Let us start installing the **integrated environment** **IntelliJ IDEA Community** (version 2019, current as of May 2019).
-**The community version** of IntelliJ IDEA is **freely distributed** by JetBrains and can be downloaded from this link: [https://jetbrains.com/idea/download](https://www.jetbrains.com/idea/download).
+**The community version** of IntelliJ IDEA is **free distributed** by JetBrains and can be downloaded from this link: [https://jetbrains.com/idea/download](https://www.jetbrains.com/idea/download).
 The following paragraphs contain a detailed description of the **steps needed to install IntelliJ IDEA** (version Community 2019).
-After we download and run the installation file, we're greeted by the following screen:
+After we download and run the installation file, appear the following screen:

 ![](assets/chapter-1-images/00.Intellij-idea-1.png)

-We click the **[Next]** button and we'll see the following window displayed:
+We click the **[Next]** button, and we will see the following window displayed:

 ![](assets/chapter-1-images/00.Intellij-idea-2.png)

-We click the **[Next]** button one more time and IntelliJ IDEA's installation panel gets loaded on the screen.
+We click the **[Next]** button one more time, and IntelliJ IDEA's installation panel gets loaded on the screen.

 ![](assets/chapter-1-images/00.Intellij-idea-3.png)